Back to Don's Maps

 Photo and text: Jöris (2011)

 The site was found on a spur, of a triangular piece of land, which is 3 km long and 1 km wide.
 Directly west of the settlement, was a small stream running through a narrow, steep valley and draining into the Rhine.
-The valley both protected the people from the worst of the weather, and supplied them with the slate that was used for pavement in the settlement area Towards the northwest, the site was protected by the slope of the high terrace, and was easily accessible only from the east.
+The valley both protected the people from the worst of the weather, and supplied them with the slate that was used for pavement in the settlement area.
+Towards the northwest, the site was protected by the slope of the high terrace, and was easily accessible only from the east.

 Due to this thick cover of pumice, the remains at the site are well preserved.
 Although the settlement remains were protected by the cover of pumice, the material has still been affected by different processes such as freezing and thawing action and movement caused by burrowing animals.
 These processes have caused some of the artefacts to be moved vertically, and may also be the cause of the breakage of many of the slate plaquettes.
-Because the site is placed on a middle terrace, with both down slope movements and sliding through solifluctuations from the high terrace we must also assume that material have both been moved away from the site, as well as been added to it.
+Because the site is placed on a middle terrace, with both down slope movements and sliding through solifluctuations from the high terrace we must also assume that material has both been moved away from the site, as well as been added to it.
 We should also keep in mind the time length existing between the times the site was settled until it was sealed by the pumice.

 Roveland (1990) in Hansen (2006)